cyrus-/typy/README.md

 Language Features
 -----------------
 Simple functions like `greet` are, of course, just the beginning. `tydy` has all the typed functional essentials...
-(Later, you'll see that some semantic expressions span multiple syntactic statements.)
-(Later, you'll see that some semantic expressions span multiple syntactic statements.)
-(Later, you'll see that some semantic expressions span multiple syntactic statements.)
-(Later, you'll see that some semantic expressions span multiple syntactic statements.)
-(Later, you'll see that some semantic expressions span multiple syntactic statements.)
-(Later, you'll see that some semantic expressions span multiple syntactic statements.)
-(Later, you'll see that some semantic expressions span multiple syntactic statements.)
-(Later, you'll see that some semantic expressions span multiple syntactic statements.)
-(Later, you'll see that some semantic expressions span multiple syntactic statements.)
 * algebraic datatypes (tuples, labeled tuples and labeled sums)
 * pattern matching
 * parametric polymorphism